 While the idea of wiping a swab around the inside of your nose seems simple enough, Dr. Procop says it’s very important to follow the directions.
 “It is safe to perform the test yourself,” he says, “it’s just essential that it’s done correctly.”

 Overall, the three tests perform quite well with accuracy ratings above 90%.
 But each has some issues to be aware of.

 With the Lucira test, the removal of the genetic extraction step makes the test more convenient for at-home use.
-The downside, Procop says, is that the genetic material being copied for virus detection by the at-home version isn’t quite as “clean” as with the laboratory version of the test.
+But Dr. Procop also says the at-home version isn’t quite as sensitive as the laboratory version of the test.

-As for the Ellume and Abbott tests, they are (like healthcare provider-performed rapid antigen tests) slightly less accurate than PCR tests.
+As for the Ellume and Abbott tests, they’re slightly less accurate (like healthcare provider-performed rapid antigen tests) than PCR tests.

 “These rapid tests have a tendency to generate some false-positive results in asymptomatic people,” Dr. Procop notes.
 “So if a person is asymptomatic but has been exposed to someone else who has COVID-19, it can create some confusion as to whether it’s a false-positive or an accurately positive test.”

 In that case, he says, additional testing would be needed.